the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### Personal data

-Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to informationprivacy is internationally recognized as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
+Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognized as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
-RSEs need to be aware of this topic's importance and deal with potential tensions that might arise with researchers' desire for frictionless sharing of data.
+RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for frictionless sharing of data.
-Handling personal data also has ramifications for information security considerations in the software development process.
+Handling personal data also has ramifications for information security considerations during the software development process.
 Data protection is a difficult subject and RSEs should notice when they need to consult external expertise in special topics such as cryptography or re-identification attacks (e.g. [@Sweeney2002]).